Stimulated by Tucciarone et al and Choi et al 2019.[1,2]

 Such infections seem impossible to prevent, and acupuncture needles do not inoculate sufficient numbers of bugs to result in local infection of healthy tissue.
 The number of cases where local infection requiring treatment resulted from acupuncture in the largest prospective survey to date was 27 out of 229 230 patients who were treated with an average of 10.2 sessions.
 In the same survey, systemic infection that needed treatment occurred in 3 cases.
 If we include these, then the rate of infection per treatment was roughly 1:80 000.

 The second case is more instructive and interesting.
 It is a case set in Korea of a 27-year-old man who had acupuncture treatment for back pain.
 He had undergone a laminectomy for an L4/5 disc prolapse 7 years prior, and his back problem was referred to as a post laminectomy syndrome.
-Perhaps this indicates that he had a chronic problem a was prepared to do anything to treat it.
+Perhaps this indicates that he had a chronic problem and was prepared to do anything to treat it.
 A 10cm acupuncture needle was inserted into the centre of his back and angled laterally, presumably at or near the site of his pain, and therefore close to the site where the lamina was deficient following his previous surgery.

 Following the acupuncture, he developed a severe postural headache on standing or sitting up.
 His symptoms resolved after 5 minutes lying supine.
 After suffering this headache for 8 days he attended the pain clinic where the authors of the case report worked.
 They suspected a post dural puncture headache (PDPH), and proceeded to administer an interlaminar epidural blood patch (EBP) of moderately large volume (15ml) at the L2/3 level.
 This was not effective, so they investigated the presumed CSF leak.
 MR imaging did not show any abnormality, but MR myelogram indicated a diffuse CSF leak into the lumbar paraspinal muscles on the left.
 A further interlaminar EBP at L4/5 was also unsuccessful, so they proceeded to perform the rather less common transforaminal EBP at two levels – L3/4 and L4/5.
 Only 3ml of autologous blood was injected at each level with this approach – I guess because there is simply less space.
 The patient was symptom free the following morning.
 There is no comment on his original back pain, but I guess his mind had been on other things!